Potential HDR projects list

 While few people would contest the importance of values like transparency, accountability, and participation, laws to enhance governance within and between states raise many important and unexplored research questions.

-Dr Radha Ivory welcomes RHD proposals on:
+Dr Radha Ivory welcomes HDR proposals on:

 - International efforts to suppress transnational crime and promote human rights